 What Three Generations of Families Know

-Some JRC families are on their third generation of campers.
-There are parents dropping children off this summer who were themselves dropped off by parents who were themselves dropped off on this same road, in this same canyon, under these same oaks.
+Some Jameson Ranch Camp families are now sending their third generation of campers through our gates.
+This summer, there are parents dropping off children who were once dropped off themselves, by parents who made that same drive, down this same road, into this same canyon, beneath these same oaks.

 The Trust We Ask For

-We ask that you trust us with your most important person.
-We ask that you resist the impulse to check in hourly, that you write letters instead of sending texts, that you let two weeks of experience belong entirely to your child.
-In exchange, we promise that you will receive back a child who has something to tell you, not a curated version of their summer, but the real one.
+We ask that you trust us with one of the most important people in your life.
+We ask that you resist the urge to check in by the hour, that you choose letters over texts, and that you allow these two weeks to belong, as completely as possible, to your child.
+In return, we will send them home with a story to tell you; not a carefully curated stream of updates, but the full, honest shape of their summer.

 “How strange it is that I have never met you, and in a few days, you will become the most important person in my life.” — Michael Brandwein, included in the JRC Staff Notebook

-That is the act of faith that every family makes when they send a child to camp.
+This is the act of faith every family makes when they send a child to camp.
 We do not take it lightly.
 We never have.